-No matter what your opinion on credit and credit card companies is, there are certain rules that must be followed as a student with a credit card.
+No matter what your opinion on credit and credit card companies is, there are certain rules that must be followed as a student /young professional with a credit card.
 When you understand how credit cards work, your goal should be to follow these rules to own your plastic.
 You don’t want the plastic to own you.

-Refrain from a credit card balance.
+1. Refrain from a credit card balance.

 Even if you have to loan the money from your 10 year old sister, take it, because she’ll only laugh at you but your credit card company will laugh at you while they charge you interest.
 You may think a day or two is no big deal but it is.
 The interest on your credit card will add up quicker than you may realize.
 Pay your balance off always.

 This ties into…

-Make sure you have the money available to pay the credit card bill.
+2. Make sure you have the money available to pay the credit card bill.

 I often use my credit card for convenience and because of my credit card rewards program.
 As soon as I get home I log on to my online banking account and I transfer the money from my everyday account to my credit card.

-Never EVER go to the mall with your credit card.
+3. Never EVER go to the mall with your credit card.

 If you have the self-discipline to only eat 1 pizza slice, drink only 1 beer, or have only 1 piece of cake, then maybe you can bring your credit card with you to the mall because you’re definitely ahead of me.

-Understand that zero percent credit cards are usually temporary.
+4. Understand that zero percent credit cards are usually temporary.

 This is the oldest trick in the book my friends, the credit provider will offer you a 0% credit card offer that will seem like a once in a lifetime opportunity.
 A year down the road you will get a nice credit card statement with a balance that includes interest.

-Keep your credit card limit as low as possible.
+5. Keep your credit card limit as low as possible.

 Long story short, an acquaintance from school that is very careless with his money received a credit card.
 He was an excellent customer (used his credit card all the time) so the credit card company called him and offered to extend his credit card limit to $10,000.
 I’ll stop the story right there.

-Avoid an annual fee from your credit card provider.
+6. Avoid an annual fee from your credit card provider.